View Document

 Chief investigators and/or Higher Degree Research student Supervisors

-Ensure that all researchers undertake training on their research data management obligations.
+Ensure that all researchers in their project(s) comply with their research data and primary materials management obligations.

 Act as the Data/Primary Materials Custodian, unless otherwise designated.